semente/summon/README.md

 If you manage dozens of *dotfiles* in a Git repository **summon** can help you to setup them using the Unix-like systems symbolic link capability.

-[GNU Stow](https://www.gnu.org/software/stow/) users: summon shares basically the same concept with the key difference of not setting up links to directories to avoid non-tracked files inside it pollute your Git repository.
+[GNU Stow](https://www.gnu.org/software/stow/) users: `summon' shares basically the same concept as Stow but with some key differences that are more suitable to the deploy of *dotfiles*, which includes:

+  - do not set up links to directories like in Stow to avoid non-tracked files inside it pollute your Git repository---it creates the needed directories in advance;

+  - always install the *dotfiles* in `$HOME` instead the parent directory as by default in Stow;

+  - (backup and) override existing targets by default, instead to exit with an error;

+  - support hard links for special cases.
+Some software won't work properly with *symlinks*.

+`summon` will never delete anything, instead it back up any existing file on the destination link path by renaming it adding a numbered `~` suffix.

 ## Usage